Mohamedemad4/hiremeAnghami/README.md

 # Services

 ## Venator
-Spawns and controls RQ workers that download the songs.
+Spawns and controls Selenium workers that download the songs.
-The Service communicates with omen using a rabbit MQ message queue.Allowing us to potentially launch N-instances of venator and run RabbitMQ in a load balancer configuration across multiple compute nodes.

 #### API
 - publish a message that looks like `{"song_url":"https://play.anghami.com/song/25770989"}` to queue `download_requests`